-Once you are assigned to a group, you will have weekly remote visits for the remainder of the study.
+Once you are assigned to a group, you will have weekly remote visits every week for the remainder of the study.
 The first part of the remote visit will consist of you doing questionnaires online through a link that we send to you via text or email.
 The second part of the remote visits will be video meetings over Zoom where we will ask you more questions and also have you take physical measurements (for example, breath samples and heart rate) while we observe.
 We will ask you to show us the monitors or results of the measurements that you have taken so we can read the results.
-You will also visit the lab weekly to exchange your study product for the remainder of the study.
+You will also visit the lab at UHC weekly to exchange your study product for the remainder of the study.
 At each visit, we will ask you questions about your smoking, mood, craving for cigarettes, and about the cigarettes/tobacco products that you have been using.
-You will be asked to provide urine or saliva samples to test for levels of nicotine and other chemicals that are in cigarettes as well as provide breath samples using a device to measure carbon monoxide to measure recent smoking.
+You will be asked to provide urine or saliva samples to test for levels of nicotine and other chemicals that are in cigarettes as well as provide breath samples using a machine that measures carbon monoxide to measure recent smoking.

 If you are a woman, a urine pregnancy test will be done every two weeks.
-Additionally, we will ask about drug (both your opioid maintenance medication and illicit drug use) and alcohol use and test the urine or saliva samples for illicit drug use.
-Results of these drug tests may affect your participation in the study, so it is important to try and not use drugs, other than your opioid maintenance medication, during the study.
+During some visits, you will be asked to provide a saliva sample so we can check your levels of nicotine and other chemicals that are in cigarettes.
+Additionally, we will ask about drug and alcohol use and test the urine or saliva samples for illicit drug use.
+Results of these drug tests may affect your participation in the study, so it is important to try and not use drugs during the study.